Marijuana Grows Indoors with LEDs 101

 Main-Lining (Creating a Manifold) takes place when the plant is young and is basically evenly splitting the stem into two parts.
 This will break the apical dominance which will allow the plant to grow big colas/bud sites throughout the plant.

-When a cannabis plant is spit in this fashion is destroys the apical dominance which is the tendency for the plant to focus its energy on the main stem.
+When a cannabis plant is split in this fashion is destroys the apical dominance which is the tendency of the plant to focus its energy on the main stem.
 With this tendency broken the plant will tend to grow many long and thick bud sites instead of just growing one main bud.

 Once the stem is split in two and its next round of growth starts and creates new nodes on the split stems you can then FIM or Top the nodes to create even more bud sites on a single plant.

-How long to can you grow your plant in vegetative stage?
+How long to can you grow your plant in a vegetative stage?